Backstory

 I’ve enjoyed thrift shops, garage sales, and swap meets for a long time.
 I do like a good bargain; I’m also a scientist who has some environmentalist instincts.
 And I like crafts!
 So it’s likely no surprise that I eventually found my way into upcycling/refashioning.

 Experience suggests that I like following knitting patterns and not following sewing patterns.
 One of the funny results of this is that my knitting terminology (at least in American English) is likely to be accurate and transparent, and my sewing terminology (in any language) is likely to be incomplete, opaque, idiosyncratic, and otherwise irritating to experts.
 (I intend this more as a disclaimer than anything else.
 But I’m happy to be corrected if you’re happy to take a minute to instruct.)
 Essentially, I learned to knit by dutifully following one pattern after another, at increasing levels of difficulty, until I was better at it.
-Whereas now I’m learning to sew by messing around.
-And by reading other people’s blogs.
-My skills are gradually increasing.
+Whereas now I’m learning to sew by messing around unpredictably, and by reading other people’s blogs.

 My interest in textiles ended up being a bit of an accident, or at least a side-effect.
 If anything, it all ultimately stems not so much from artistic instincts but from a deep love of mathematics, especially geometry.
 This means that my knowledge of the fashion industry is laughably minimal.
 I do have well-developed ideas about my own taste in clothing, but I tend to be mostly unaware of trends.
 My goal here isn’t to break new ground in design, or lay the groundwork for a future Etsy shop (as far as I know, anyway); it’s just to make stuff I really want to wear, on a budget.
 Preferably while keeping old unwanted things from going into the garbage.